mahozad/vectors/goniometer/README.md

 center of the text to the center of the main green circle and then rotate it with transform tool(before doing this make sure to set the alignment of the text to middle so if the text is changed it remains centered).

+For linear interpolation first create the start and end paths and then select both of theme and from `Extensions` 🡲 `Generate from path...` 🡲 `Interpolate` create the middle paths or objects (number of interpolations should be (desired total number including the start and end) - 1)